yingmingbao/yingmingbao.github.io/learn-management/CORPORATE_STRATEGY_Ansoff.md

 At first glance, this procedure for plant and equipment decisions appears applicable to deciding what markets to enter or what products to develop.

-Our objective in this chapter is to see where product-market investments differ from capital investments and what modifications in the method are needed for a practical approach to strategic decisions.
+Our objective in this  is to see where product-market investments differ from capital investments and what modifications in the method are needed for a practical approach to strategic decisions.

 - STEPS IN PROBLEM SOLVING
 Simon has shown [7] that solution of any decision problem in business, science, or art can be viewed in four steps.